ARCHETYPE Visual acuity test (openEHR-EHR-OBSERVATION.visual_acuity.v0)

 The stimulus may be a virtual image.

-• Electronic chart display [An electronic display was used.]
+• Electronic chart display [An electronic display.]

-• Projected chart [A chart projector was used.]
+• Projected chart [A chart projector.]

 • Integrated virtual chart display [A chart presented as a virtual image inside a device, such as an autorefractor.]